You are here

 Southwest Season Trackers

-Your observations contributed to Nature’s Notebook will be used to verify predicted dates of start and end of the growing season based on an ongoing six-year study of plant phenology on the Jornada Experimental Range in southern New Mexico.
+The observations contributed to Nature’s Notebook are being used to verify predicted dates of start and end of the growing season based on an ongoing six-year study of plant phenology on the Jornada Experimental Range in southern New Mexico.
 We can then better understand what transitions the models characterize well and where we can improve our predictions of plant phenology for Southwest species.

 purple threeawn (Aristida purpurea)